 As your baby grows it puts pressure on the connective tissue that holds your rectus abdominis muscles together.
 This is normal.
 After birth the connective tissue can potentially be more lacking in strength leaving what appears to be a gap in between the muscles.
 Exercises like crunches and leg lifts can put more pressure on the connective tissue weakening it further and increasing the gap.

-Its very important that you spend time post baby learning how to strengthen these muscles properly before diving into intense exercise that can exasperate your weakened core.
+Its very important that you spend time post baby learning how to strengthen these muscles properly before diving into intense exercise that can exasperate a weakened core.

 That gap you have… it might never go back together and that is OK.
 It doesn’t mean you won’t have a normal looking stomach, or will be unable to do the activities you enjoy.
 What’s more important than the gap itself is how strong the connective tissue (your linea alba) is in between that gap.